Hand holding a small bird during the Fort Morgan Bird Banding Event

 During spring and fall migration, dozens of migrant species flock to the grounds of Historic Fort Morgan on their journeys to escape the cold.
 Birds like hawks, waterbirds, sparrows, and terns can be spotted resting in the area.
 One of the best spots to view birds is the Stables, located near the eastern sea wall.
 Here you’ll find a variety of passerine migrants enjoying the comfortable coastal weather.
 During spring and fall, The Audubon Birding Society hosts a banding station event that visitors are welcome to attend.
 There is an $8 entrance fee to Historic Fort Morgan.

 Fall and spring along the Gulf Coast of Alabama provide ideal opportunities for birdwatching.
-Learn more about the best birding spots and species found on Alabama's Beaches by ordering an Alabama Coastal Birding Trial Guide Book!
+Learn more about the best birding spots and species found on Alabama's Beaches by ordering an Alabama Coastal Birding Trail Guide Book!